kscherer/wraxl-scheduler/local_test_setup.md

       --file wraxl_local_sched.yml

-This will download and start four docker containers and link them: mesos master, mesos slave, the scheduler and redis.
+This will download and start four docker containers and link them: mesos master, mesos agent, the scheduler and redis.
 To stop the containers, just press Ctrl-C.

 The web UI for the mesos master is available at: